msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_11_keys-and-credentials.md

 implementation of a proper hypervisor-based isolation are alternative options.
 *    [C-1-3] MUST perform the lock screen authentication in the isolated execution environment and only when successful, allow the authentication-bound keys to be used.
+Lock screen credentials MUST be stored in a way that allows only the isolated execution environment to perform lock screen authentication.
 The upstream Android Open Source Project provides the [Gatekeeper Hardware Abstraction Layer (HAL)](http://source.android.com/devices/tech/security/authentication/gatekeeper.html) and Trusty, which can be used to satisfy this requirement.
 *    [C-1-4] MUST support key attestation where the attestation signing key is